KEMSolutions/duka/readme.md

 [composer is installed](https://getcomposer.org/) on your machine and run the following commands from the root folder.

 1. Install the dependencies: `composer install`.
-2. Create an environement file: `cp .env.sample .env`.
-You will probably have some changes to make, so we recommend you review the contents of the file.
+2. Create an environment file: `cp .env.sample .env` and update the relevant parameters.
 3. Setup the database: `cp storage/database.sqlite.sample storage/database.sqlite`.

 You're now ready to go!